University of North Carolina at Greensboro: Lloyd International Honors College

 The Lloyd International Honors College offers three Honors academic programs that allow students to enhance their general-education studies (International Honors Program), work in their major (Disciplinary Honors Program), or their entire undergraduate education while at UNCG (Full Honors Program).
 All Honors students take special Honors courses that are generally restricted to no more than 20–25 students and often have an interdisciplinary focus.
 For those who wish to complete International Honors or Full University Honors, an international experience and a second language are required.

 Joseph M. Bryan School of Business and Economics

 The Bryan building, home of the business school, was completed in 1979.

 The Bryan School of Business and Economics is the largest of UNCG's seven professional schools.
 It was founded in 1969 and is named for Joseph M. Bryan, a prominent figure in North Carolina business and philanthropy.
 The Bryan School is among the top 1 percent of business schools worldwide that have achieved accreditation in both business and accounting by The Association to Advance Collegiate Schools of Business.
 The Bryan School has 73 full-time faculty, 3,200 undergraduates, and 460 graduate students.
 There are also more than 20,000 alumni.

-McRae C. "Mac" Banks II is the fourth dean of the Bryan School.
-The first to hold the Virginia Batte Phillips professorship, Banks started his tenure as dean on July 1, 2011.